Mortgage rates jumped nearly a half point this week, reversing last week’s temporary dip.

-The rate on the 30-year fixed mortgage jumped to 5.51% from 5.30% the week prior, according to Freddie Mac.
-While lower than the 5.81% registered in late June, the average rate is still more than 2 percentage points higher than the beginning of the year.
+The rate on the 30-year fixed mortgage increased to 5.55% from 5.13% the week prior, according to Freddie Mac.
+While the rate remains lower than the 5.81% registered in June, it’s over 2 percentage points higher than the start of the year.

 Gabriella is a personal finance reporter at Yahoo Money.
 Follow her on Twitter @__gabriellacruz.